 That little bit of information gives the entrepreneur, investor, or salesperson some insight on where they need to focus their next conversation.
 And that’s very powerful.

-Ideas are good; data is better
+Ideas are good, but data is better

 In keeping with our mission of transparency, and to help those in positions of lesser advantage move their business forward, we partnered with Harvard Business School to study fundraising pitch decks shared via DocSend.
 Every company studied in that research volunteered to be included and explicitly opted-in to be part of the study.
 We believe that by studying seed and A-round pitch decks and gleaning best practices from the data, we can help make the fundraising process more equitable and transparent for all involved.